-1.2 Big Shot System Requirements
+Chapter 1 System Requirements:

-When used correctly, NOS elevates cylinder pressures and temperatures while increasing the combustion rate.
+When used correctly, NOS nitrous oxide injection elevates cylinder pressures and temperatures while increasing the combustion rate.
 These characteristics make the engine more sensitive to detonation.
-To ensure proper performance and engine life, the following is an absolute must:
+To ensure proper performance and engine life, the following are absolute musts: